CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 3. What three problems does Git & GitHub solve?

-1.Version control and History tracking
+1.Version control and History tracking<br>
-2.Collaboration and Code integration
+2.Collaboration and Code integration<br>
 3.Remote storage and Project managment

 ## 4. What happens when you `fork` a repository?